pchmn/RxSocialAuth/README.md

         .build()
 ```
 You can configure the builder with these methods :
-* `setAccountTypes(String... accountTypes)` : Sets the account types (identity providers)
+* `setAccountTypes(String... accountTypes)` : Set the account types (identity providers)
-* `setPasswordLoginSupported(boolean supported)` : Enables returning credentials with a password, that is verified by the application
+* `setPasswordLoginSupported(boolean supported)` : Enable returning credentials with a password, that is verified by the application
 * `disableAutoSignIn()` : Disable auto sign

 #### Retrieve a user's stored credentials